tenforwardconsulting/style_guide/README.md

 ## Controllers

 ## Views

 ### Linking to javascript
 * Prefer setting the href as "#"

 ## Tests

+### Factories
+* For any value that needs to be unique, use a sequence.
+Do not use Faker.

 ### Feature Tests
+* Use `feature` and `scenario` instead of `describe` and `it`.
+* Tests should never query on the database.
+Only test what is visible to the user.
-Prefer hardcoding values (names, titles, strings in general) instead of having randomly generated ones.
+* Use hardcoded values (names, titles, strings in general) instead of having randomly generated ones.
-When expecting that a page has a certain value, using random ones can create false positives and randomly failing tests
+  - When expecting that a page has a certain value, using random ones can create false positives and randomly failing tests

-We want to test large pieces of complex functionality that hit multiple areas.
+* Test large pieces of complex functionality that hit multiple areas.
-Also pages that have heavy amounts of javascript.
+* Test pages that have heavy amounts of javascript.
-We shouldn't write feature tests for simple, one-click functionality.
-Use controller tests for those instead.
+* Test multiple things in a single feature spec.
+This prevents a lot of repetition (clearing the database, creating objects, navigating pages, etc)
+  - e.g. Tests for creating a new record, editing that record, viewing that record and deleting that record should all go in a single `scenario` block.

 Bad:
 * This doesn't actually test that it was archived instead of deleted